 If you really are way off, don’t panic and don’t get out a ruler.
 Just find center by using your pencil.
 Next time, try finding it first by eye again, then check it by pencil measuring, rinse, and repeat.
-Eventually you’ll train your eye to find center, and you need a good eye for these things if you draw.
+Eventually you’ll train your eye to find center, and you need to develop a good eye for these things.

 If center isn’t a clear point, you’ll need to memorize where it is approximately.
 For example, the center in this still life was about one pencil width away from the candle horizontally, and just a ‘tad bit’ down from the point where the vase touches then candle vertically.

 A ‘tad bit’ is a Hoosier measurement unit that means however much you need it to mean at the time and, oddly, I can always remember how much of a tad bit I mean.
 I’m not sure if this works for everyone, or just for Hoosiers, so proceed with caution.

 Draw basic outlines inside the box, just as you did when drawing with the viewfinder.

 The easiest lines will be those that touch the edges of the box.